dvu4/CarND-Behavioral-Cloning-project/README.md

 ### Conclusions
-By making consequent use of image augmentation with according steering angle updates I could train a neural network to recover the car from most extreme events.
-The model worked for the 3/4 of track 1 but it failed in track 2.
+By making consequent use of image augmentation with according steering angle updates I could train a neural network to recover the car from extreme events.
+The model worked for track 1 but it failed in track 2.
 Getting this to work took a lot of time and this is still far from over.
 Here's a to-do list for myself to improve training data

 - try to get it to work with increased throttle to 0.2
 - Check on track 2